Precoder Design for Massive MIMO Downlink with Matrix Manifold Optimization: Preliminaries for Matrix Manifold Optimization

 \section{Preliminaries for Matrix Manifold Optimization}

-We introduce some basic notions in matrix manifold optimization in this section and list some common notations in \tabref{Notation}, with $\overline{\cM}$ representing a Riemannian manifold.
+In this section, we introduce some basic notions in the matrix manifold optimization and list some common notations in \tabref{Notation}, with $\cM$ representing a Riemannian manifold.
+For notational simplicity, the superscripts for distinguishing different manifolds can be neglected when no confusion will arise.
 To avoid overwhelmingly redundant preliminaries, we focus on a coordinate-free analysis and omit charts and differential structures.
-For a full introduction to smooth manifolds, we refer to references \cite{Absil2009,Boumal2020, Lee}.
+For a complete introduction to smooth manifolds, we refer to references \cite{Absil2009,Boumal2020, Lee}. \arraystretch{1.2}

-For a manifold $\mathcal{M}$, a smooth mapping $\gamma: \mathbb{R} \rightarrow \mathcal{M}: t \mapsto \gamma(t)$ is termed a curve in $\mathcal{M}$.
-Let $\bX$ be a point on $\mathcal{M}$ and $\cF_{\bX}(\mathcal{M})$ denote the set of smooth real-valued functions defined on a neighborhood of $\bX$.
-A \textit{tangent vector} $\bxi_{\bX}$ to a manifold $\mathcal{M}$ at a point $\bX$ is a mapping from $\cF_{\bX}(\mathcal{M})$ to $\mathbb{R}$ such that there exists a curve $\gamma$ on $\mathcal{M}$ with $\gamma(0)=\bX$, satisfying $\bxi_{\bX} f=\left.\frac{\mathrm{d}(f(\gamma(t)))}{\mathrm{d} t}\right|_{t=0}$ for all $f \in \cF_{\bX}(\mathcal{M})$.
+For a manifold $\cN$, a smooth mapping $\gamma: \mathbb{R} \rightarrow \cN: t \mapsto \gamma(t)$ is termed a curve in $\cN$.
+Let $\bX$ be a point on $\cN$ and $\cF_{\bX}(\cN)$ denote the set of smooth real-valued functions defined on a neighborhood of $\bX$.
+A \textit{tangent vector} $\bxi_{\bX}$ to a manifold $\cN$ at a point $\bX$ is a mapping from $\cF_{\bX}(\cN)$ to $\mathbb{R}$ such that there exists a curve $\gamma$ on $\cN$ with $\gamma(0)=\bX$, satisfying $\bxi_{\bX} f=\left.\frac{\mathrm{d}(f(\gamma(t)))}{\mathrm{d} t}\right|_{t=0}$ for all $f \in \cF_{\bX}(\cN)$.
 Such a curve $\gamma$ is said to realize the tangent vector $\bxi_{\bX}$.
-For a manifold $\cM$, every point $\bX$ on the manifold is attached to a unique and linear \textit{tangent space}, denoted by $T_{\bX}\cM$. $T_{\bX}\cM$ is a set of all the tangent vectors to $\cM$ at $\bX$.
-The \textit{tangent bundle} is the set of all tangent vectors to $\cM$ denoted by $T\cM$, which is also a manifold.
-A \textit{vector field} $\bxi$ on a manifold $\cM$ is a smooth mapping from $\cM$ to $T\cM$ that assigns to each point $\bX\in\cM$ a tangent vector $\bxi_{\bX}\in T_{\bX}\cM$.
+For a manifold $\cN$, every point $\bX$ on the manifold is attached to a unique and linear \textit{tangent space}, denoted by $T_{\bX}\cN$. $T_{\bX}\cN$ is a set of all the tangent vectors to $\cN$ at $\bX$.
+The \textit{tangent bundle} is the set of all tangent vectors to $\cN$ denoted by $T\cN$, which is also a manifold.
+A \textit{vector field} $\bxi$ on a manifold $\cN$ is a smooth mapping from $\cN$ to $T\cN$ that assigns to each point $\bX\in\cN$ a tangent vector $\bxi_{\bX}\in T_{\bX}\cN$.
 Particularly, every vector space $\cE$ forms a \textit{linear manifold} naturally.
-Assuming $\cM$ is a vector space $\cE$, we have $T_{\bX}\cM=\cE$.
+Assuming $\cN$ is a vector space $\cE$, we have $T_{\bX}\cN=\cE$.